21/09/2023

 0

-The 4th session of the Progressive Economics Network will take place in Brussels and will focus on three aspects of the European green industrial and investment strategy:
+The 4th session of the Progressive Economics Network took place in Brussels and focused on three aspects of the European green industrial and investment strategy:

 1. The need to increase Member States’ capacity to deliver on industrial policy and green investment ambitions, including analytical, project development and project deployment capabilities;